langcog/EPAQ/behaviors.md

 Do parents' agreement with the early learning, affection and attachment, and rules and respect theories predict the frequency of their behaviors in these domains?

 ## Conclusions

 * Lay parenting theories are associated with the frequency of specific parenting behaviors (in particular those associated with affection and attachment and early learning).
-* Interventions on parenting behaviors should consider targeting lay parenting theories.
+* Interventions on parenting behaviors might consider targeting lay parenting theories.